michhar/forecasting-with-deep-learning/README.md

-#  Example of Multi-Step, Multivariate Forecasting for with an LSTM Encoder-Decoder Network in Keras
+#  Example of Multi-Step, Multivariate Forecasting with an LSTM Encoder-Decoder Network in Keras

 In the `Forecasting with LSTM Encoder-Decoder in Keras` notebook a simple encoder-decoder network is applied to a timeseries forecasting problem:  predicting natural gas prices in the US with a forecast horizon of 10 days (horizon may be updated in the notebook by changing time steps "out").
 Time steps "in" are also set to 10 days.
 This is so that 1) only 10 days are needed to infer the following 10 days 2) a 10-day historical dataset may be used to retrain the network in an online-learning fashion.
 Time steps "in" may also be updated in the notebook.
 Additional features added in the notebook include:
 - Is this a weekend (one-hot encoded)